flybywiresim/installer/README.md

 npm run package:flatpak # packages as .flatpak
 ```

-Packaged applications will automatically update if there is a newer version available (compared to build version in package.json), this does
+Packaged applications (.exe and .AppImage only) will automatically update if there is a newer version available (compared to build version in package.json).
+On windows, this does
 also apply to development versions (ending on -devXX), which are updated via a separate stream.
 Updates are distributed once the build
 version is changed and a tag has been added.